 Step 3: Paper preparation example (pdf)

 - Submission of a review manuscript to Progress in Physics of Metals implies that the paper represents a subject review that has not published nowhere earlier and is not being considered for publication elsewhere, and if accepted for publication it will not be submitted and published in the same language without a consent of the Editor(s) and Publisher.
 As a manuscript is accepted for the publication, the Publisher automatically acquires exclusive rights for the copyrighted work.

-- References should be numbered sequentially [in square brackets] throughout the text.
+- References should be numbered sequentially in square brackets in the text and without the brackets after the text in the section “References” (see examples below and in the step 3).
 The full list should be collected and typed at the end of the paper in numerical order.
 Each reference should contain all authors’ list (without shortening via et al.).
 Authors’ initials should precede their names.
 Diacritics (ò, ó, ô, ö etc.) sometimes used in the authors’ (sur)names should be typed in Times New Roman.
 Each reference should be followed by the Digital Object Identifier (DOI), if such an identifier (a link) is available on the official publisher’s website.
 DOI is given after a semicolon as the link https://doi.org/10... (see examples 1, 2, 6, 10 below) without a full stop (.) at the end.
 References should be strictly formatted according to the following examples (see also references in the paper preparation example):